thelongcatz/oxford-mphys-ical/README.md

 ```

 ### Extraction Logic
 The program first visits the [timetable page](https://www3.physics.ox.ac.uk/lectures2) hosted on the Physics department to check if authentication is required (login not needed if accessed from the University network).
-If so then it prompts the user to enter the credentials.
+If so then it prompts the user to enter the Physics network credentials (see https://www2.physics.ox.ac.uk/it-services/how-to-change-your-physics-department-password for details).

 Next the program proceeds to query the relevant timetable by submitting the form that one would find on the timetable page.
 Then a list of unique courses is compiled by scraping the table provided by the website.